 Lithium ion batteries are a wondrous invention that are lightweight and long lasting.
 But it's infuriating when the battery won't recharge.
 You stick the battery in the charger and ... nothing.
 Guess what?
 You can fix these batteries that appear to be completely dead.
 Read on ...

 This post is NOT sponsored by Ryobi.
-They do not approve of this method.
+They do not approve of or endorse this method for fixing a Ryobi battery.
+AT all.

 One of two things are going to happen as you read this post.
 You will either unfollow me due to my pathological boringness or ... you will propose marriage.
 So get ready to act accordingly.